bmoshe/bootcamp-backend/README.md

 The Frontend needs to be able to:
  - View all of the User's Tasks
+ - Fetch a specific Task, by its ID
  - Create a new Task
  - Edit an existing Task
  - Delete a Task